aiportfoliorhea/sec-rag/README.md

 | Context Precision | 0.517 | 0.642 | +0.125 |
 | Context Recall | 0.800 | 0.800 | flat |

-Reranking improved context precision (+0.125) and faithfulness (+0.070), which means that the chunks passed to Claude became more relevant and the answers stayed closer to the source document.

-Context recall was unaffected — reranking reorders existing chunks but doesn't retrieve new ones, so coverage stayed the same.
+Reranking improved context precision (+0.125) and faithfulness (+0.070): the chunks passed to Claude became more relevant and answers stayed closer to the source.
+Context recall was unaffected — reranking reorders existing chunks but retrieves no new ones, so coverage is unchanged.
+Answer relevancy stayed flat (answerable: 0.771 → 0.773); the unanswerable questions continue to score 0 by design.

-Answer relevancy remained flat as well.
-For answerable questions it was essentially unchanged (0.771 → 0.773).
-The unanswerable questions continue to score 0 by implementation, dragging the overall average down regardless of retrieval quality.

-Q2 (business segments) continues to fail on both context precision and recall — this is likely a document coverage issue, not a retrieval issue.
-The relevant content may not be present in the indexed excerpt.
-(Still need to test with varying chunks, and overlap)
+The business-segments question still fails on both context precision and recall — likely a document-coverage issue (the content may not be in the indexed excerpt) rather than a retrieval issue.
+Still to test: varying chunk size and overlap.

 | Answerable | Faithfulness | Answer Relevancy | Context Precision | Context Recall |
 |---|---|---|---|---|
 | Yes | 0.900 | 0.773 | 0.700 | 0.800 |
 | No | 0.960 | 0.000 | 0.583 | 0.800 |

-### Phase 4 — Chunk size experiment
+### Phase 4 — Chunk-size experiment

 | Metric | Baseline (500/50) | 256/26 | 512/51 | 1024/102 |
 |---|---|---|---|---|